-The new compensation of the members of the Supervisory Board, which was approved by the Annual General Meeting by a majority of 99.79% was retroactively applied effective January 1, 2021.
-The changes in the compensation of the members of the Supervisory Board are outlined in the following.

-The members of the Supervisory Board receive a fixed annual remuneration of €25,000 (previous year: €15,000).
-The Chair of the Supervisory Board receives an annual fixed remuneration in the amount of €150,000 (previous year: €200,000), while the Deputy Chair receives a fixed remuneration in the amount of €50,000 (previous year: €20,000).
+In the previous year, the compensation for the members of the Supervisory Board was approved by the Annual General Meeting by a majority of 99.79% and was retroactively applied effective January 1, 2021.
+The compensation of the members of the Supervisory Board is outlined in the following.
+The members of the Supervisory Board receive a fixed annual remuneration of € 25,000 (previous year: € 25,000).
+The Chair of the Supervisory Board receives an annual fixed remuneration in the amount of € 150,000 (previous year: € 150,000), while the Deputy Chair receives a fixed remuneration in the amount of € 50,000 (previous year: € 50,000).

-With the new compensation system for the Supervisory Board, the additional committee compensation for chairing and deputy chairing committees and membership in committees bears a stronger differentiation according to the work intensity and the time required for the respective activity.
-According to the new compensation, the ordinary member of the Audit Committee/Remuneration Committee/Strategy Committee receives an additional fixed annual compensation of €20,000 payable after the end of the financial year.
-The ordinary member of the Nomination Committee receives an additional fixed annual compensation of €10,000.
-The Chair of the respective committees receives an additional fixed annual compensation in the amount of four times the compensation of the respective ordinary committee member, the Deputy Chair of the respective committee receives an additional fixed annual compensation in the amount of twice the compensation of the respective ordinary committee member.
+With the compensation system for the Supervisory Board that was newly introduced in the previous year, the additional committee compensation for being a chair, deputy chair or member of committees was more differentiated according to the work intensity and the time required for the respective activity.
+According to the new compensation, the ordinary member of the Audit Committee/Remuneration Committee/Strategy Committee receives an additional fixed annual compensation of € 20,000 payable after the end of financial year.
+The ordinary member of the Nomination Committee receives an additional fixed annual compensation of € 10,000.
+The Chair of the respective committees receives an additional fixed annual compensation in the amount of four times the compensation of the respective ordinary committee member and the Deputy Chair of the respective committee receives an additional fixed annual compensation in the amount of twice the compensation of the respective ordinary committee member.

-In addition to their annual compensation, the Company reimburses the members of the Supervisory Board for any reasonable expenses incurred in exercising their Supervisory Board mandate as well as any value added tax payable on their compensation and expenses.
+In addition to their annual compensation, the Company reimburses the members of the Supervisory Board for any reasonable expenses incurred in exercising their Supervisory Board mandate as well as any value-added tax payable on their compensation and expenses.